-The Department of Pediatrics at the Sanford School of Medicine of The University of South Dakota will be acknowledged as a leader in educating students, residents, fellows, physicians and allied health professionals in the discipline of pediatrics, be recognized for providing extraordinary, compassionate care to pediatric patients and their caregivers, be renowned for the creation and dissemination of new knowledge in the field of pediatrics, and be valued as an advocate for children.
+The Department of Pediatrics at the Sanford School of Medicine will be acknowledged as a leader in educating students, residents, fellows, physicians and allied health professionals in the discipline of pediatrics, be recognized for providing extraordinary, compassionate care to pediatric patients and their caregivers, be renowned for the creation and dissemination of new knowledge in the field of pediatrics, and be valued as an advocate for children.

-The Mission of the Department of Pediatrics at the Sanford School of Medicine of The University of South Dakota is to provide all learners with an exceptional educational experience in pediatrics, to deliver the highest quality of care to pediatric patients and their caregivers, to create and disseminate new knowledge to improve the health and wellbeing of all children, and to be an advocate for children.
+The mission of the Department of Pediatrics at the Sanford School of Medicine is to provide all learners with an exceptional educational experience in pediatrics, to deliver the highest quality of care to pediatric patients and their caregivers, to create and disseminate new knowledge to improve the health and well-being of all children and to be an advocate for children.

-The members of the Department of Pediatrics at the Sanford School of Medicine of The University of South Dakota espouse the following values:
+The members of the Department of Pediatrics at the Sanford School of Medicine espouse the following values:

 - Educators in pediatrics, as role models, should impart in a culturally appropriate manner, the knowledge and skills related to pediatric medicine, that students and residents require to become good physicians.